textX/textX/docs/index.rst

 The focus of textX is the definition of abstract and textual concrete syntax using single textual description.
-The semantic is out of scope for this tool but it is easy to do in a pragmatic way by writing an interpreter (see `basic tutorial`_ ) or code generator using one of python's template engines.
+The semantic is out of scope for this tool but it is easy to do in a pragmatic way by writing an interpreter (see :ref:`basic tutorial` ) or code generator using one of python's template engines.

 .. _textX: https://github.com/igordejanovic/textX/
 .. _Xtext: http://www.eclipse.org/xtext/